ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Then you select the GitHub repository you'd like to build documentation for, at which point the magic happens.

-Read the Docs will:
+Read the Docs:

-* Clone your repository
+* Clones your repository
-* Build HTML, PDF, and ePub versions of your documentation from your ``master`` branch.
+* Builds HTML, PDF, and ePub versions of your documentation from your ``master`` branch.
 * Indexes your documentation to allow full-text-search
 * Creates Version objects from each *tag* and *branch* in your repository, allowing you to optionally host those as well
-* Activates a webhook on your repository, so when you push code to any branch, your documentation will be rebuilt
+* Activates a webhook on your repository, so when you push code to any branch, your documentation is rebuilt

 Now,
-whenever you commit new code or documentation to your repository, your documentation will be kept up to date.
+whenever you commit new code or documentation to your repository, your documentation is kept up to date.
 This works with your ``master`` branch, as well as any other branches or tags you might have activated documentation for.